Peel neighborhoods: Weightings and diversity

 \section{Weightings and diversity}

 A matrix $d$ of distances for a finite metric space is \emph{negative type} if $x^T d x \le 0$ for $1^T x = 0$ and $x^T x = 1$.
 If the inequality is strict, then $d$ is \emph{strict negative type}.
 Examples of strict negative type metrics on finite spaces include finite subsets of Euclidean space endowed with the $L^p$ distance for $1 \le p \le 2$; finite subsets of spheres without antipodal points endowed with the geodesic (cosine) distance, hyperbolic space, and ultrametrics on finite spaces \cite{hjorth1998finite}.
 The $L^p$ product of finite strict negative type metrics is also strict negative type iff $p > 1$ \cite{huntsman2025peeling}.
 In practice, for data embedded in some Euclidean space, the vast majority of nondegenerate dissimilarities in applications are likely to be \emph{locally} strict negative type in the sense that the underlying geometry is still locally close enough to Euclidean.
-This situation is good enough for most of our purposes, as in e.g., \S \ref{sec:bolza}.
+This situation is good enough for our purposes, as in the case of the Bolza surface as used in \S \ref{sec:VGT} and described in Appendix \S \ref{sec:bolza}.

 By Schoenberg's theorem \cite{schoenberg1937certain}, if $d$ is strict negative type, then is positive definite for $t \in (0,\infty)$.
 The matrix $Z$ just above is a special case of a \emph{similarity matrix}: i.e., a square nonnegative matrix with positive diagonal.
 For a generic similarity matrix, a \emph{weighting} $w$ is a solution to where $1$ indicates a vector of all ones.
 The sum of the weighting vector is well-defined, even if the weighting is not unique: this sum is called the \emph{magnitude} of $Z$ in the literature.
 If $d$ is strict negative type, and $t > 0$ is sufficiently small, the corresponding unique weighting is concentrated on (a subset of) the ``boundary'' of the underlying space \cite{willerton2009heuristic,bunch2020practical,huntsman2025peeling}.
 This behavior is related to the notion of Bessel capacities \cite{meckes2015magnitude}.